-In any six month period the maximum amount that LME Clear may require any Member to contribute shall be limited to the amount that would be recoverable under three Default-Specific Replenishments for the full amount of the Default Fund (regardless of the number of Default-Specific Replenishment Notices that have been issued).
+In any six month period the maximum amount that LME Clear may require any Member to contribute shall be limited to the amount that would be recoverable under three Default-Specific Replenishment Notices.

 If the replenishment funds are depleted then a decision will be made into whether VM haircutting is required.